 Chapter 7 Bankruptcy Services

 Chapter 7 bankruptcy is called liquidation or wipe out.
-The basic idea is to wipe out your unsecured debts, like credit cards, medical bills, personal loans, judgments, etc. and have a fresh start.
+The basic idea is to wipe out your unsecured debts, like credit cards, medical bills, personal loans, judgments, etc., and get a fresh start.
 Chapter 7 bankruptcy also stops garnishments from your paycheck.

 Most people are worried about keeping their house and/or car when filing Chapter 7.
 Chapter 7 allows you to keep your house if you continue to maintain your payments and if you can exempt the equity you have in that property.
 It also allows you to keep your car if you maintain the payments, have a reasonable payment and can protect the equity you have in it.

-Each person who files a Michigan bankruptcy case gets different types of exemptions or dollar amounts to protect different types of property.
+Each person who files a bankruptcy case gets different types of exemptions or dollar amounts to protect different types of property.
 In order to keep your property, the equity or value of the property must fall within these amounts.
-When you come to Michigan Bankruptcy Attorney, Daniela Dimovski will ask you a series of questions and evaluate your situation to make sure you can keep your property.
+When you come to Macomb Bankruptcy Attorney, Daniela Dimovski, she will ask you a series of questions and evaluate your situation to make sure you can keep your property.

 CHAPTER 7 ALSO ALLOWS YOU TO GIVE BACK YOUR HOME OR YOUR CAR

 If you choose to do this, Chapter 7 will wipe out balances you may owe upon turning this property back to the bank or lender.

 CHAPTER 7 DOESN’T WIPE OUT ALL DEBTS